MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

 Dinner Now has a large collection of automated tests, which Lucerne can reuse because almost all still apply.
 Lucerne can also build on these tests and add new ones to cover new functionality.
 Both also use Visual Studio to run manual tests.

-To make sure that the code conforms to the design, the teams configure their builds in Team Foundation Build to include dependency validation.
+To make sure that the code conforms to the design, the teams configure their builds in Azure Pipelines to include dependency validation.
 If any conflicts occur, a report is generated with the details.

 See: